Bald Eagle Facts

 Bald Eagle Distribution, Habitat, and Ecology

-Rather fortunately, the creature has proven to be highly adaptable to a variety of habitat types.
-Due to this, it can live in bayous, deciduous forests, and even the Sonoran Desert.
+Fortunately, this highly evolved avian possesses a decided advantage over many of its competitors.
+It quickly proved itself to be highly adaptable to a variety of habitat types.
+Due to this advantageaous trait, it can, and often does, live in bayous, deciduous forests, and even the Sonoran Desert.

 Species Sharing Its Range